Humbedooh/lua-cidr/README.md

 ## Usage:

-`cidr` works with both IPv4 and Ipv6, and requires no bit library to operate.
+`cidr` works with both IPv4 and Ipv6.

-All it needs is Lua 5.2 or above.
-LuaJIT should work fine as well.
+Requires the bitwise operator (`bitop`) library in order to work with Lua 5.2 or LuaJIT.
+When Lua 5.3, it uses the native bitwise operators.

 IPv4 example: